influxdata/telegraf/plugins/inputs/zfs/README.md

 # ZFS plugin

 This ZFS plugin provides metrics from your ZFS filesystems.
 It supports ZFS on Linux and FreeBSD.
-It gets ZFS stat from `/proc/spl/kstat/zfs` on Linux and from `sysctl` and `zpool` on FreeBSD.
+It gets ZFS stat from `/proc/spl/kstat/zfs` and zpool on Linux and from `sysctl` and `zpool` on FreeBSD.

 ### Configuration: